Information and Services from the Health Office

 Insurance for Children

 San Diego Unified School District has Certified Enrollment Clerks to help you enroll your child in Medi-Cal or Covered California insurance.
 To contact the district's Certified Enrollment Clerks (CEC), call (619) 571-3332 for additional information to qualify or contact the school nurse at your child's school.
-A list of community and public health clinics throughout San Diego, plus other community resources are also available.
+A list of community and public health clinics throughout San Diego, plus other community resources, is also available.

 Operation School Bell

-This program offers free clothing for students in grades K - 6 for families who could use this service.
+This program offers free clothing for students in grades K-6 for families who could use this service.
 It provides new clothing and personal grooming products to children.
-Please contact the school nurse about obtaining a voucher.
+Don't hesitate to get in touch with the school nurse about obtaining a voucher.

 Immunization Records

-In compliance with California state law, all students' immunization records will be reviewed.
-The Health Office will contact you if your child's record is not up to date.
-For more information about immunization requirements go to http://www.shotsforschool.org.
+All students' immunization records will be reviewed in compliance with California state law.
+The Health Office will contact you if your child's record is outdated.
+For more information about immunization requirements, go to http://www.shotsforschool.org.

 Vision, Dental, and Hearing Screenings

-There are several screenings mandated by California that will be done throughout the year for various grades, such as vision, dental, and hearing.
-Mandated screening are done in K, 2nd, 5th and 8th grade.
+California mandates several screenings throughout the year for various grades, such as vision, dental, and hearing.
+Mandated screenings are done in K, 2nd, 5th, and 8th grades.
 We will contact you following the screenings if further follow-up is advised.
 Boys in 1st grade or above may be screened for color deficiency.
 We can provide information on vision and dental programs available to children.

 Medical Alert Identification

-Use of medical alert identification for students who have potentially life threatening conditions is recommended.
-All students who are diagnosed with diabetes, critical asthma, uncontrolled seizure disorders, heart defects, bee sting or other serious allergies and other conditions should be wearing Medical Alert identification.
-Call your local pharmacist on how to obtain one.
+It is recommended that students who have potentially life-threatening conditions wear medical alert identification.
+All students who are diagnosed with diabetes, critical asthma, uncontrolled seizure disorders, heart defects, bee sting or other serious allergies, or other conditions should wear Medical Alert identification.
+Call your local pharmacist for instructions on how to obtain one.

 District Wellness Policy and Wellness Resources

-Obesity is serious health concern and our children are at risk.
-The Federal government realizes this fact and has made goals to try to battle this.
+Obesity is a serious health concern, and our children are at risk.
+The Federal government realizes this fact and has set goals to try to battle this.
 Children spend approximately 900 hours a year in school.
-School districts that receive federal money are required to improve their food services and physical education.
+School districts that receive federal money must improve their food services and physical education.

-If you are interested in participating as a parent on our School Site Wellness Council contact the school principal.
-Here are wellness resources for promoting wellness at home and at school.
+Contact the school principal if you are interested in participating as a parent on our School Site Wellness Council.
+Here are wellness resources for promoting wellness at home and school.

 We are here to promote your student's functioning at his/her optimum wellness and support their educational program.
 Let us know how we can be of assistance.